Artist-in-Residence

 Cheselyn Amato (b.
 1958) is an interdisciplinary visual artist, spoken text/sound performer, and space/place maker.
 Amato orchestrates an array of visual props, colored light phenomena, video projection, and/or choreographies of gesture and movement to foster spiritually-imbued circumstances, creating environments for experiencing sublimity, awe, wonder, and delight.
 Her vision emerges from an ecstatic spiritual awareness of the magnificent oneness of All-That-Is, in service to tikkun olam (”healing the world),” her work seeks to bolster courage and resilience to uncertainty, imbalance, adversity, injustice, and suffering in the world.

-During her residency in Charleston this fall, Cheselyn Amato will work on a new iteration of colored light interventions in various public and sacred spaces as well as engage the larger community through artist talks, performance, and possible installations.
+During her Fall 2024 residency in Charleston, Cheselyn Amato created a new iteration of colored light efflux sculptures as well as engaged the larger community through a performative enactment at Kahal Kadosh Beth Elohim synagogue.

 Artist Bio